Highlights

 The following updates have been made to address both scenarios:

-- Validation Logic Update — Rule #110 will now pass if at least one code on the claim has a new patient indicator, rather than requiring all codes to have it.
+- Validation Logic Update — Rule #110 will now pass if at least one code on the claim has a new patient indicator, and the patient has not had a claim in the last 3 years.

 Fixed: Payment Import Timeout Not Displaying an Error Notification